ZerojumpLine/Robust-Skin-Lesion-Classification/skinlesiondatasets/README.md

 If you want to reproduce all the results of this paper, the reader can run the processing code sequentially.
 Otherwise, choose what you want:

-`SplitSixDatasetsFromISIC.ipynb`, which picks the six different datasets from ISIC arichive.
+`SplitDatasetsFromISIC.ipynb`, which picks the six different datasets from ISIC arichive.
 (We exclude `SON` afterwards as it only contains one class)

 `SplitHAMtrainval.ipynb`, which would split the dataset of HAM into train and test (which we take as the source dataset).